datafund/datareceipt.js/README.md

 `let status = await consent.status();`

 ##### Updating existing consents
 Existing consents can be updated with new consents.
-Old consent is invalidate, and references new consent `let tx = await CM.updateConsent(prevConsentAddress, "0x" + swarmHash);`
+Old consent is invalidated and references new consent `let tx = await CM.updateConsent(prevConsentAddress, "0x" + swarmHash);`

 To get updated consent contract address use: